 The challenge organizations are facing is how to conduct an accurate and comprehensive HIPAA Risk Analysis that includes all information assets in all lines of business in all facilities and in all locations.
 The combinations of asset-threat-vulnerability triples is overwhelming.
 Risk analyses cannot be performed efficiently and effectively with spreadsheets and accurate and comprehensive risk analysis is certainly not a matter of using a controls checklist.

 Attend this live web event and learn a step-by-step methodology based on OCR and NIST guidance, aided by award-winning software.
 Clearwater is the best in the world at conducting OCR-quality risk analyses and risk management and have earned numerous awards and recognition, including the exclusive enforcement of the American Hospital Association.
 While OCR cannot endorse commercial organizations, Clearwater is a well-known and proven risk management partner in eyes of OCR.
-Their tacit endorsement is evidenced in this recent web event we conducted on May 3rd: “What OCR Expects in Your HIPAA Risk Analysis: A Conversation with Former OCR Director Leon Rodriguez”.
+Their tacit endorsement is evidenced in recent web and live speaking events with current and former members of the Office for Civil Rights.
+For example, we conducted this webinar on May 3rd: “What OCR Expects in Your HIPAA Risk Analysis: A Conversation with Former OCR Director Leon Rodriguez”.

 If you receive, create, maintain or transmit ePHI or any sensitive information for which you cannot afford loss or harm, you should attend this session.